liuxin0824/BCV-LR-discrete/README.md

 ___
 >**W:The scope of the experiments are relatively limited.
 All experiments are conducted in simulation/"toy" environments (Procgen and DMControl).
 While these are standard benchmarks, it is unclear how well BCV-LR generalizes to internet-scale human videos and real-world robotics applications.**

 We understand your concern!
-Since it is highly challenging to balance video imitation performance and efficiency without access to expert actions or expert rewards, our experiments have primarily been conducted in relatively standard visual RL environments to answer this open question, and we have not extended our work to real-world tasks or considered internet-scale pre-training, which are of greater significance.
+Since it is highly challenging to balance video imitation performance and efficiency without access to expert actions or expert rewards, our experiments have primarily been conducted in relatively standard visual RL environments to answer the open question "is sample efficient ILV available" and have not been extended to real-world tasks or internet-scale pre-training, which are of greater significance.
 Based on your feedback, we further conduct some extra experiments in Metaworld manipulation benchmark, which may demonstrate a wider application of BCV-LR.

 For each Metaworld task, only 50k environmental steps are allowed, with remaining settings similar to that of DMControl.
-Results are shown in Table III.
-In this interaction-limited situation, BCV-LR can still derive effective manipulation skills from expert videos without accessing expert actions and rewards, which demonstrates its wider range of applications and potential for generalizing to real-world manipulation tasks.
+Results are shown in Table I. In this interaction-limited situation, BCV-LR can still derive effective manipulation skills from expert videos without accessing expert actions and rewards, which demonstrates its wider range of applications and potential for generalizing to real-world manipulation tasks.

-先阐述扩展大规模视频里面面临的挑战是啥，大概可能得解决思路啥，后再加一句，future work里面讨论

 **Table I**
 |Metaworld-50k|BCV-LR|BCO|DrQv2|/|video|